 As an aside, should the reader decide to pursue certification from the PGTAA or any other similar premier teaching institution, asking and receiving references from past and present students, should not be a problem for reputable organizations.

-During our interviews both with those attending the onsite school and those home study graduates, one of the primary threads that the students all agreed upon and was very evident in their choice of the PGTAA for certification was the credibility of the PGTAA’s reputation within the industry, word-of-mouth referrals and the school’s course materials.
+During our interviews both with those attending the onsite school and those home study graduates, one of the primary threads that the students all agreed upon and was very evident in their choice of the PGTAA for certification were the credibility of the PGTAA’s reputation within the industry, word-of-mouth referrals and the high quality of the school’s course materials.

-The duration of the course is 5 days, running from Monday (7.30a.m to 2 .00 p.m.) through Friday and is held either in San Diego, Denver, Orlando, Philadelphia or Phoenix.
+The duration of the course is 5 days, running from Monday (7.30a.m to 2 .00 p.m.) through Friday and is held either in San Diego, Denver, Orlando, Philadelphia, Fayetteville or Phoenix.
 This course venue was in La Jolla, California at the Torrey Pines Golf Course.

 Right from the onset and upon arrival at the Hilton Hotel Torrey Pines, which itself sits on the golf course property, one knew immediately that this was a high-class operation.

-The accommodations were superb with fresh fruit waiting together with a welcome folder embossed with my name.
+The accommodations were superb with fresh fruit waiting together with a welcome folder embossed with our names.
 Inside the folder were a personal welcome letter, the daily agenda, bios of the instructors and Torrey Pine scorecards and golf guides to the two courses.

-The Course materials, all 10 pounds, had already been FedExed to me 10 days prior to commencement so as to allow one to become familiar with the materials.
+The course materials, all 10 pounds, had already been sent via FedEx to us 10 days prior to commencement so as to allow one to become familiar with the materials.

 After introductions by each student, the “buzz of excitement” was palpable.
 The group’s makeup was 4 practicing golf teachers, a former PGA member, 2 university coaches and a scratch golfer who decided his time to switch professions and teach was at hand.
 Plus myself.

-The primary instructor for our group was Michael Major, a PGA Class A pro, Dr. Barry Lotz, the Associations’ director, author and marketing wiz, Andrew Baker, a club-fitter, Mike Stubbs of Astar Inc. (video instruction) and Brandon Conway a PGTAA instructor.
+The primary instructor for our group was Michael Major, a PGA Class A pro, Dr. Barry Lotz, the Associations’ director, author and marketing wiz, Andrew Baker, a club-fitter, Mike Stubbs of Astar Inc. (video instruction) and Brandon Conway, another PGTAA instructor.

 What was evident from the outset was that the attendees were most definitely not there to improve their golf game nor playing abilities, but to learn what it took to become a master in their field, and, of equal importance, how to succeed financially as a golf teacher.

-Through the use of the ASTAR Video Teaching System, the students were drilled in the 12 most common mistakes golfers make.
+Through the use of the Astar system, the students were drilled in the 12 most common mistakes golfers make.
 The philosophy and techniques used in identifying and rectifying these mistakes is the primary contributor to both the student and teacher’s success.

-Classes ended at 2.00p.m and thereafter the students could either take their PAT or play Torrey Pines, a treat in itself.
+Classes ended at 2.00p.m and thereafter the students could either stay for further training or play Torrey Pines, a treat in itself.

 Since the course ended and prior to this article being written, we submitted the Open Book Exam to 5 teaching PGA pros for their professional opinion.
 Unanimously they all agreed that the exam was indeed a fair test and that for one to pass the test, knowledge of golf and teaching skill was essential.